MerlijnStaps/merlijnstaps.github.io/_posts/2022-01-01-publications.md

 {%endif%}

 {%if page.excerpt != nil %}
-<div style="font-size:75%; color:#787878"> If you have questions/comments about any of my papers (or would like a PDF), please reach out to me.
+<div style="font-size:75%; color:#787878"> Please reach out to me with questions/comments about any of these papers or with requests for a copy.
 I'd love to hear from you! </div>
 {%endif%}

 <p class="publication-paragraph"> </p>